jolros/planchet-rs/README.md

 This was mostly an excuse to try [Google Jules](https://jules.google) and see what it spit out.

+**This is an exploratory test and a learning exercise.
+It won't be stable, likely be error-prone, and shouldn't be used outside of this experiment.**

 ## Installation

 Add the following to your `Cargo.toml` file: